JetBrains/lincheck/README.md

 Lincheck is a new practical and user-friendly framework for testing concurrent data structures on the Java Virtual Machine (JVM).
 It provides a simple and declarative way to write concurrent tests.
 Instead of describing how to perform the test, users specify what to test by declaring all the operations to examine; the framework automatically handles the rest.
 As a result, tests written with Lincheck are concise and easy to understand.

 The artifact presents a collection of Lincheck tests that discover new bugs in popular libraries and implementations from the concurrency literature -- they are listed in Table 1, Section 3.
-To evaluate the performance of Lincheck analysis, the collection of tests also includes those which check correct data structures and, thus, always succeed.
+To evaluate the performance of Lincheck analysis, the collection of tests also includes those which check correct data structures, and thus always succeed.
 Similarly to Table 2, Section 3, the experiments demonstrate the reasonable time to perform a test.
 Finally, Lincheck provides user-friendly output with an easy-to-follow trace to reproduce a detected error, significantly simplifying further investigation.

 ## Lincheck

-In addition to the paper, you may find interested the following resources:
+In addition to the paper, you may find interesting the following resources:

 * Official [GitHub repository](https://github.com/Kotlin/kotlinx-lincheck/) of Lincheck
 * [User guide](https://kotlinlang.org/docs/lincheck-guide.html) that showcases Lincheck features through examples